nraju316/shopflo-pytest-framework/README.md

 It is well suited for real-world web application automation and SDET workflows.

+# Why Python?

+Python was chosen because it provides a clean and readable syntax that helps accelerate automation framework development and maintenance.
+Its strong ecosystem support for Selenium, Pytest, and CI/CD integrations makes it highly suitable for scalable QA automation frameworks.

 # Why Pytest?

 Pytest was chosen because of its: